“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 - how to be a healthy INFP?

-Anyone who is familiar with Myers-Briggs personality types knows that INFPs are kindred spirits – caring, optimistic, and empathetic.
+Anyone familiar with Myers-Briggs personality types knows that INFPs are kindred spirits – caring, optimistic, and empathetic.
 They are kind, gentle, and reserved who have high value for morality.

 Due to these “soft” traits, people think INFPs are inherently harmless.
 In some ways, I must say, they are right.

-However, such desirable qualities can split like tree branches trudging different directions.
-Let’s be honest, like any other personality type, INFPs have tendencies to be destructive, too.
+However, let’s be honest.
+Like any other personality type, INFPs have tendencies to be destructive, too.
 I know, for sure, because I am an INFP, too.

 What does an unhealthy INFP look like?

 An unhealthy INFP tends to be domineering, self-conscious, and controlling.
-They see their ideals as the “truth” and any opinion against their ideals is offensive.
-Moreover, they hide problems and emotions in fear of displaying vulnerability.
+They see their ideals as the “truth,” and any opinion against their ideals is offensive.
+Moreover, they hide problems and emotions for fear of displaying vulnerability.

 On the other hand, healthy INFPs are considerate and genuinely empathetic about people’s perspectives.
 They are expressive of emotions and welcome criticisms as stepping stones for growth.